Skip to main content

 To use Polyphonic Aftertouch, your MIDI keyboard or controller must support it.

-• Each of the 16 Macros provides the following general settings, from left to right:
+• The 16 Macros provide the following settings, from left to right:

 • MIDI CC#: Lets you specify the MIDI CC number from which you want to control the Macro.
 To change the value, you can click it and drag your mouse vertically, or double-click it and type the number followed by [Enter] on your computer keyboard.
 You can also click the Learn button on the right and move the desired control element on your MIDI controller.